gr2m/website-1/about.md

 # About

 ### What
 “$ustain” will be a one day un-conference for open source software sustainers.
-There will be no no keynotes, expo halls or talks.
+There will be no keynotes, expo halls or talks.
 Only discussions and ideas about getting and distributing money or in-kind services to the Open Source community.

 ### Sustainer?
 A sustainer is someone who evangelizes and passionately advocates for needs of open source contributors.